-State of Washington opposes nuke waste proposal
+State of Washington opposes federal nuke waste proposal

 SPOKANE, Wash.
-(AP) — The state of Washington said Tuesday it opposes a federal proposal to reclassify some radioactive waste on the Hanford Nuclear Reservation because it fears much of the waste will be left in the ground.
+(AP) — The state of Washington said Tuesday it opposes a federal proposal to reclassify as less dangerous some radioactive waste on a site in the state that contains the nation's largest supply because it fears much of the waste will be left in the ground.

-The state this week filed its objections to a Trump administration plan to reclassify millions of gallons of waste stored in underground tanks at Hanford.
+The state this week filed its objections to a Trump administration plan to reclassify millions of gallons of waste stored in underground tanks at Hanford Nuclear Reservation.
 The objections were accompanied by a letter from Gov. Jay Inslee and Attorney General Bob Ferguson.

+The U.S. Department of Energy is seeking to reclassify a large percentage of the waste as lower-level waste.
+That would allow treatment and disposal options that would not guarantee long-term protections.

 "This dangerous idea will only serve to silence the voices of tribal leaders, Hanford workers, public safety officials, and surrounding communities in these important conversations," said Inslee, a Democrat who is considering running for president in 2020.
 "This is unacceptable, and we will not stand by while this administration plans to abandon its responsibility to clean up their mess."